naturalis/mebioda/doc/week3/w3p5/README.md

 on.
 This quickly becomes tedious, and it doesn't work in the same way when there are cycles in the tree, for example when a node has multiple ancestors.

-The solution is to not use a relational database, but a graph database.
+A sensible solution is to not use a relational database, but a graph database.
 For the network of linked data on the web, graph databases offer several advantages over traditional, relational databases.
-In a graph database you search for patterns without having to specify how these come about (a relational database requires you to be more explicit about what joins with what).
+In a graph database you search for patterns without having to specify how these come about (a relational SQL database requires you to be more explicit about what joins with what).

 The most commonly used graph database right now is probably [Neo4J](https://neo4j.com), and